 Thank you for your interest in employment at Mount St. Joseph University, a Catholic university that provides students with a liberal arts and professional education that emphasizes values, integrity, and social responsibility.

-To become part of the Mount St. Joseph University family, click below to view and apply for our open positions.
+To become part of the Mount St. Joseph University's faculty or staff, click below to view and apply for our open positions.

-If you would like to become an Adjunct with Mount St. Joseph University:
+If you would like to become an Adjunct at Mount St. Joseph University:

 Mount St. Joseph University is always interested in identifying people who would like to share their expertise by teaching with us.
-We are currently seeking adjuncts for the School of Business, the Department of Computing, the Department of Mathematics, the Department of Chemistry and Physical Sciences, the Department of Nursing, and the School of Education for the TEAM-MSE program.
+We are currently seeking adjuncts for the School of Business, the Department of Computing, the Department of Mathematics, the Department of Chemistry and Physical Sciences, the Department of Art and Design, the Department of Nursing, and the School of Education for the TEAM-MSE program.
 Please read the complete job descriptions.

 For more information